 - There may be excess wax with possible hearing loss.

 - One giveaway sign is pain which is reproduced when pulling down on the earlobe.

 Causes of Swimmer’s ear

 Swimmers ear is commonly found in those who swim regularly, hence the name!
 Water trapped in the ear causes the bacteria usually found in the ear to multiply.
-Inside your ear is an ideal, warm, moist environment which is perfect for bacteria to grow.
+Inside your ear is an ideal, warm, moist environment that is perfect for bacteria to grow.

 Swimming in unclean water increases the risk of getting the condition.
-Other things can cause the condition, including damage to the ear canal for example cuts or damage from cotton buds etc, chemicals such as hairspray getting into the ears and skin conditions such as eczema.
+Other things can cause the condition, including damage to the ear canal for example cuts or damage from cotton buds, etc, chemicals such as hairspray getting into the ears, and skin conditions such as eczema.

 Treatment for Swimmer’s ear

 - Early treatment of otitis externa is advised to get the best results and to avoid any further damage.

 - Treatment usually involves gently cleaning the ear and ear drops containing a mild acidic substance to kill the bacteria.